Whoever is kind to those in need honours God

 For centuries, Christians have been at the forefront of working for the poor, the marginalised and the rejected.
 In doing so, they are following the teaching and example of Jesus Christ.
 Monday, March 29th 2021 marked the next big landmark in the history of Hope House as it opened its doors once again to receive referrals of those in need of its sanctuary.
 It’s been an incredible journey full of highs and lows – the golden thread throughout has been God’s faithfulness and calling and His unwavering commitment to see all of His children flourish in life and hope.

-Hope House has now been open nearly two years now (as of January 2023).
+Hope House has now been open over three years now (as of August 2024).
 It has been a steep learing curve for the directors, staff, volunteers and residents.
 There have been many problems and times of dispair but also many times of rejoycing.
 The House has its full compliment of residents.
 Some of the original ressidents have gone on to independent living and have jobs or are in training.
 The Christian ethos is strong in the house.
 Several residents attend Ss Augustine church next door and some have completed the Alpha Course and been baptised.